CarlosBqz/BigData/Evaluation.md

 only showing top 20 rows

 **8-. ¿Qué día tuvo el pico mas alto en la columna “Close”?**
+To only get the day and the close column, we used the select method, we indicated that we only want to show those two columns.
+After that we sort the data in a descending way to show the maximum value and applying the show method to just show the top of the table.
 ```scala
 scala> ndf.select("Date", "Close").sort(desc("Close")).show(1)
 ```